 If you’ve set up a pension plan or had one set up at work but haven’t really paid it much attention yet, you might not know how exactly it works, what it can offer or how to maximise its benefits.
-But give us five minutes and we’ll bring you up to speed with seven numbers that really count.
+But give us a few minutes and we’ll bring you up to speed with six numbers that really count.

-Here’s the good news.
 The number of people taking up pension plans to save for their future is on the rise.
-Since employees started being automatically enrolled into pension schemes in 2012, the number of employees in workplace schemes has risen from 2m to more than 21m.
-That means 90% of workers aged 25-54 had a pension plan in 2020.
+When employees started being automatically enrolled into pension schemes in 2012, only 4 in 10 people had a workplace pension.
+That figure is now almost 9 in 10.

 If you’re eligible and it’s suitable for you, but you haven’t joined your workplace pension scheme, or you’re not taking full advantage of what you’re entitled to, you could be passing up on what is effectively ‘free money’.

 One of the biggest benefits of your pension plan is how tax-efficient it is.
 Most people will get pension tax relief on their pension payments.
 What this effectively means is the government will boost your pension payments, so paying into your pension plan may cost you less than you think.

 The amount of tax relief you get depends on the amount of income tax you pay.
 If you’re a basic-rate taxpayer, you’ll get 20% tax relief on your payments.
 A higher-rate taxpayer will get 40% and an additional-rate taxpayer will get 45%.

 What this means in real terms is paying £100 into your pension plan could only cost you as little as £55 depending on how much income tax you pay.
 And you don’t get those kinds of tax benefits with any other savings product.

 You can find out more about how pension tax relief works in our article.

 Speaking of tax benefits – here’s another big one.
 When you come to take your pension savings, you can take a quarter of your pot without paying tax on a single penny of it.